-The board has a single 20-pin and 4-pin connector for ATX or ATX12V power supplies (Figure 4).
-For ATX or ATX12V power supplies that support the Remote On/Off feature, this should be connected to the mainboard front panel PW_ON connector for the computer power On/Off button.
+The board has a single 20-pin ATX and 4-pin ATX12V connector for power supplies (Figure 4).
+For power supplies that support the Remote On/Off feature, this should be connected to the mainboard front panel PW_ON connector for the computer power On/Off button.

 The board has been designed with "Soft Off" function.
-You can turn off the system two ways: pressing the front panel power On/Off button, using the "Soft Off" function (incorporated in the mainboard's onboard circuit controller) that can be controlled by an operating system such as Windows[®]ME/2000/98/95.
+You can turn off the system two ways: pressing the front panel power On/Off button, using the "Soft Off" function (incorporated in the mainboard's onboard circuit controller) that can be controlled by an operating system such as Windows[®]XP/ME/2000/98.

-- Note: For maintaining the DDR SDRAM power during STR (ACPI S3) function, it is strongly recommend to use ATX or ATX12V power supplies that have a +5VSB current of (>=) 1A (1000mA).
-Please check the 5VSB's specification that has been printed on the ATX or ATX12V power supply's outer case. - Note: The board requires a minimum of 250 Watt ATX or ATX 12V power supply to operate.
-Your system configuration (amount of memory, add-in cards, peripherals, etc.) may exceed the minimum power requirement but to ensure that adequate power is provided, use a 300 Watt (or greater) ATX or ATX 12V power supply.
+- Note: For maintaining the DDR SDRAM power during STR (ACPI S3) function, it is strongly recommend to use power supplies that have a +5VSB current of (>=) 1A (1000mA).
+Please check the 5VSB's specification that has been printed on the power supply's outer case. - Note: The board requires a minimum of 250 Watt power supply to operate.
+Your system configuration (amount of memory, add-in cards, peripherals, etc.) may exceed the minimum power requirement but to ensure that adequate power is provided, use a 300 Watt (or greater) power supply.